Madoc: American settlement myths

 Madoc's proponents believe earthen fort mounds at Devil's Backbone along the Ohio River to be the work of Welsh colonists.

-The tradition of Madoc's purported voyage was he left Wales in 1170 to land in Mobile Bay in Alabama, USA and then travelled up the Coosa River which connects several southern counties of Alabama, Tennessee and Georgia.
+The tradition of Madoc's purported voyage was he left Wales in 1170 to land in Mobile Bay in Alabama, United States and then travelled up the Coosa River which connects several southern counties of Alabama, Tennessee and Georgia.
 A legend passed down through generations of American Indians was of 'yellow-haired giants' who had briefly settled in Tennessee, then moved to Kentucky and then Southern Indiana, also involving the area of Southern Ohio, all of which became known as "The Dark and Forbidden Land", specifically the area of "Devil's Backbone" on the Ohio River.
 The story was passed on from the native American Chief Tobacco of the Piankeshaw tribe to George Rogers Clark who settled the city Clarksville, Indiana around the 1800s.
-The Chief spoke of a great battle between White and Red Indians, where the White Indians were slain.
+The chief spoke of a great battle between White and Red Indians, where the White Indians were slain.
 Supposedly, a graveyard of thousands of skeletons was found by Maj.
 John Harrison, but later washed away in a flood.
 Clark and the early settlers of his county had found European armor-clad skeletons thought to be ancient Welshmen, as well as ancient coins.
 According to local Cherokee tradition, the medieval settlers intermarried with the natives in Chattanooga, Tennessee and built stone forts there.
 It was said the modern 19th century settlers found Natives throughout the area who could converse in the Welsh language.
 Details of the discoveries are as follows: